Fun Facts You May Not Know About Deer

 - Out of all mammals living in North America, deer are the most dangerous to humans due to deer-car collisions.

 - Deer antlers are the fastest growing tissue on earth, growing as much as an inch every two days during the velvet stage.

 - When relaxing, deer will often align themselves north/south with Earth’s magnetic field.

 - Shooting deer from an aircraft is permitted in England—provided the vehicle is not moving or the engine is switched off.

 Did you know that Oak Creek Whitetail Ranch has some exceptional deer of its own?
-We continue to produce most of the SCI top 35 Record Book Trophy Whitetails, and we hold records for 33 of the top 35 Typical and 30 of the top 35 non-typical Midwestern whitetail deer.
-That’s why you should make Oak Creek Whitetail Ranch your destination for your next hunt—especially if you want to bag an exceptional trophy animal.
+We continue to produce most of the SCI top 35 Record Book Trophy Whitetails.
+We hold records for 33 of the top 35 Typical and 30 of the top 35 non-typical Midwestern whitetail deer.
+That’s why you should make Oak Creek Whitetail Ranch your destination for your next hunt.
+Especially if you want to bag an exceptional trophy animal.
 Get in touch with us today by calling (573) 943-6644 or visiting us online to find out more.